vxnuaj/NEOCORTEX/Neurons/Mathematics/Row Space.md

 Let's call them $a$, $b$, and $c$ correspondingly.

 Then, the $Row()$ is the possible span that can be covered by a linear combination of $a$, $b$, and $c$, provided that they are linearly independent.

+When computing a linear combination amongst the row space, we then treat each row vector as a separate "column" in the [[Column Picture]] and the [[Row Picture]].

+Or the row space can then be seen as the column space of the transpose of $A$, as $A^T$